 Fortuna’s strength in the Asian market continued to shine, with three of the six highest grossing lots being sold to Asian private collectors.
 “There is a burning desire for important jewelry and gemstones in Asia that far surpasses what we see in the American and European markets.
 Many of our Asian clients are actively building large private collections, and are very proactive in acquiring large flawless diamonds, gem-quality untreated colored stones, and rare signed pieces.
-We consistently sell our cover lots and sale highlights to these collectors,” said Anna Lin, Fortuna’s Director of Fine Jewelry, Asia.
+We consistently sell our cover lots and sale highlights to these collectors,” said John Saxon, Fortuna’s CEO.

 Important fancy yellow and colorless diamonds stole the show: a pair of Fancy Vivid Yellow diamond ear studs weighing 2.02cts each achieved $81,250, a 7.65ct Fancy Vivid Yellow diamond ring achieved $237,500, a 5.01ct D Color Internally Flawless emerald cut diamond ring achieved $200,000, a 3.05ct D color Internally Flawless marquise cut diamond ring achieved $81,250, and a pair of diamond cluster earrings achieved $75,000.

 Intense bidding wars erupted for many of the lots including an Art Deco diamond bracelet by Oscar Heyman Brothers which sold for $27,500—nearly three times its low estimate, and a Retro charm bracelet that brought $11,875, triple its low estimate.
 “Excitement and energy filled the auction room.
 Many of the lots garnered very intense bidding, going far beyond the opening bid.
-It was a phenomenal sale for us to end the year with, and we look to 2018 with confidence and optimism,” said John Saxon, Fortuna’s President.
+It was a phenomenal sale for us to end the year with, and we look to 2018 with confidence and optimism,” said Mr. Saxon.

 The cover lot and highlight of the sale was the 10.33ct D Color Internally Flawless emerald cut diamond ring, by Van Cleef & Arpels.
 The 10.33ct diamond ring was consigned by an affluent collector on the West Coast, and created a buzz of excitement among diamond collectors and connoisseurs.
 Not only was the diamond graded as the top color and clarity, but was also determined to be Type IIa.
 Often called “Golconda” diamonds, after the famous mine in India, Type IIa diamonds are the most chemically pure and are highly sought after by collectors.
 The chemical purity makes a D grade stone look even whiter than other D grade stones, and often gives them a transparent, watery appearance—making them a true treasure to collectors.